gasstin/holbertonschool-validation/module3_task3/DEPLOY.md

 The file `awesome-website.zip` contains the binary file `awesome-api`.

-The app now has a Tag with the version for deploy it.
+The app now has a GitHub tag with the version for deploy it.